MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-zones.md

 # Audio Conferencing Zone A countries and regions

 The following countries and regions are included in the Standard Audio Conferencing license.
-These countries and regions are described as in Zone A.  **IS THIS AN ACCURATE DESCRIPTION?
-UPDATE IF NECESSARY**  For information about Audio Conferencing availability in all countries and regions, see [Country and region availability for Audio Conferencing](calling-plan-overview.md).
+These countries and regions are described as in Zone A. For information about Audio Conferencing availability in all countries and regions, see [Country and region availability for Audio Conferencing](calling-plan-overview.md).

 **Zone A countries and regions**

 - Australia
 - Austria
 - Belgium
 - Brazil
 - Bulgaria
 - Canada
 - China
 - Croatia
 - Czech Republic
 - Denmark
 - Estonia
 - Finland
 - France
 - Germany
 - Greece
 - Hong Kong SAR
 - Hungary
 - India
 - Ireland